wangarcher/ur5e_simulation/README.md

 ur5e_simulation

 ### 1. Requirements
 System: Ubuntu 18.04, Ubuntu 20.04

 ROS: Melodic, Noetic

 Moveit

 Gazebo

 ### 2. Other Dependencies
-In case some dependencies were missed for the project, please check if you have installed the necessary dependencies down below.
+For some dependencies were missed for the project, please check the following instructions.
 ```
 sudo apt-get install ros-melodic-moveit-visual-tools
 sudo apt-get install ros-melodic-ros-controllers